alainmbebi/MT_Review/README.md

     CV_MOR.R selects the tuning parameters for MOR.R using K-folds CV

-    The folder Simulation contains data sets used for simulation.
-Files are to be read as in the examples below:

-    listX_n50p100s30rho.1 (list of the predictor matrices X for all 20 replicates, with n=50, p=100, s=30 and the AR(1) parameter equation)

-    listY_n50p100s30rho.1 (list of the response matrices Y for all 20 replicates, with n=50, p=100, s=30 and the AR(1) parameter equation)

-    trueB_n50p100s30rho.9 (list of the true regression coefficient matrices B for all 20 replicates, with n=50, p=100, s=30 and the AR(1) parameter equation)

-    The folder data contains all the data used in the article.
+    2. The folder data contains all the data used in the article.

     Notes

     Although the codes here were tested on Ubuntu 22.04.5 LTS using R (version 4.2.2), they can run under any Linux or Windows OS distributions, as long as all the required packages are compatible with the desired R version.

-    Licence: GPL-3
+    3. Licence: GPL-3